Skip to content

 There are several things you can do to receive financial support and ease this burden:

-• Speak to your superannuation fund to find out if you’re eligible to claim income protection, trauma insurance or are able to access your superannuation funds early.
+• Contact your superannuation fund to find out if you are eligible to claim income protection, trauma insurance or if you are able to access your superannuation funds early.

 • Discuss your situation with your utility providers (e.g. gas, water, electricity), banks and other lenders.
 They can make allowances for people experiencing financial hardship by extending payment periods and deferring or reducing loan repayments.

-• Ring Cancer Council SA on 13 11 20 to check your eligibility for legal and financial assistance.
+• Call Cancer Council 13 11 20 to check your eligibility for legal and financial assistance.

 Looking after your emotional wellbeing is just as important as your physical one, as it plays a vital role in how we deal with life’s ups and downs.